gianlucanunes/core-temperature-analyzer/README.md

 ***
 > 1. **Install the program libraries using pip install.**

-There are a total of 7 libraries which are essential to the program to work properly.
+There are a total of 7 libraries which are essential to the python program to work properly.
 Install them using pip install in your terminal.

 ![Libraries](/images/6.png)